Last Updated on January 8, 2026 by The Insurance Pros

 - Encourage tenant responsibility

-- Ensure tenants are covered in multi-unit incidents (fire, water damage, etc.)
+- Ensure tenants have coverage in multi-unit incidents (fire, water damage, etc.)

 How Much Is Renters Insurance in Michigan?